-The Dischargers shall develop and submit to the Regional Board by December 2, 2009 an adequate work plan to guide the collection of information to produce the Technical Report (Site Investigation and Characterization Report) described in Directive B.
+- 1. SITE INVESTIGATION AND CHARACTERIZATION WORK PLAN Mr. Omori shall develop and submit to the Regional Board by December 3, 2009 a work plan designed to guide the collection of information to produce the Technical Report (Site Investigation and Characterization Report) described in Directive B. The work plan at a minimum shall contain the following: - a.

-1. SITE INVESTIGATION AND CHARACTERIZATION WORK PLAN

-a.
 Initial Site Conceptual Model (SCM): The work plan shall include the initial SCM.
 The SCM is a written or pictorial representation of the release scenario and the likely distribution of waste at the site, as well as potential pathways and receptors.
 The SCM must identify and describe the types of wastes present including their distribution in space and time, and how the wastes are changing in space and time.
 The SCM must identify the potential, current and future receptors in the area; link potential sources to potential receptors through transport of wastes in the air, soil and water; and identify the fate and transport characteristics of the site.
 It should describe or show the physical characteristics and properties of the subsurface and identify the environmental issues that need to be investigated (and those issues that do not need to be addressed).
-The initial SCM must include data interpretations, a discussion of the level of uncertainty of conclusions, and outline remaining data gaps.
+The initial SCM must include data interpretations, a discussion of the level of uncertainty of conclusions, and outline remaining data gaps. - b.

-- b.
 Proposed Actions: The work plan shall include a description of proposed actions including field methodologies, chemical analyses methods, sampling locations and proposed monitoring well installations to fill in data gaps.
 Contingencies for collection of additional samples shall be proposed in the work plan. - c.
 Report Completion Schedule: The work plan shall include a schedule for completion of all activities and submission of a final Site Investigation and Characterization Report described in Directive B. - d.
-Regional Board Notification: The work plan shall allow time for the Dischargers to provide notification to the Regional Board at least two weeks before the start of fieldwork. - e Presumptive Remedies: Presumptive remedies shall be considered during the development of the work plan so that data needed for selection and design of remedial alternatives may be collected during site characterization. - f.
-Work Plan Modification: The Dischargers shall modify the work plan as needed to comply with the requirements of this Order.
+Regional Board Notification: The work plan shall allow time for Mr. Omori to provide notification to the Regional Board at least two weeks before the start of fieldwork. - e.
+Presumptive Remedies: Presumptive remedies4 shall be considered during the development of the work plan so that data needed for selection